 The result of a single backup operation (p.
-190).
+191).
 Physically, it is a file or a set of files that contains a copy of the backed up data as of a specific date and time.
-Backup version files created by Acronis True Image 2019 have a TIB extension.
-The TIB files resulting from consolidation of backup versions are also called backup versions.
+Backup version of files created by Acronis True Image 2020 have a .tibx extension.
+The TIBX files resulting from consolidation of backup versions are also called backup versions.